Cipscis/gizmobot/README.md

 If you set up a gizmobot app to run on Heroku, remember to set the `HEROKU_APP` environment variable so the bot will ping itself regularly to keep itself awake, otherwise Heroku may turn it off if it's inactive for too long.

 Also note, if you run the app on Heroku, you will need to set up a `TZ` environment variable so the bot uses the correct timezone.
-See this Wikipedia page for a list of "TZ database names" you can use for this setting.
+See this Wikipedia page for a list of "TZ database names" you can use for this setting: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

 ## Configuration